dotnet/docs-aspire/docs/database/qdrant-component.md

 ### Use inline delegates

-Also you can pass the `Action<QdrantClientSettings> configureSettings` delegate to set up some or all the options inline, for example to set the API key from code:
+You can also pass the `Action<QdrantClientSettings> configureSettings` delegate to set up some or all the options inline, for example to set the API key from code:

 ```csharp
 builder.AddQdrantClient("qdrant", settings => settings.ApiKey = "12345!@#$%");